AntsInMyEy3sJohnson/hazeltest/README.md

 ![Queues overview](./resources/images_for_readme/grafana_queues_overview.png)

-These dashboards give rough indications for how Hazeltest's Map Runners and Queue Runners work (how they work as a result of the configuration encapsulated in the previously installed Hazeltest Helm chart, anyway), so in the next section, we're going to take a closer look at those runners and a concept called "Test Loops".
+These dashboards give rough indications for how Hazeltest's Map Runners and Queue Runners work (how they work as a result of the configuration encapsulated in the previously installed Hazeltest Helm chart, anyway), so in the next section, we're going to take a closer look at those runners and a concept called "Test Loops", but a little bit of ground-laying work is required first.

 ## Diving Deeper

 Interested in learning more about the concepts in Hazeltest whose workings you can observe on your Hazelcast clusters under test?
 Then look no further than the following sections.

 ### Underlying Idea
 To shortly reiterate the application purposes stated previously, Hazeltest lets you load-test Hazelcast clusters, enabling you to iterate over the release candidates describing those clusters long before any of them gets rolled out to production.
 In this way, you can spot errors such as misconfigurations and identify improvement potentials for cluster/member performance, and not only address them long before the new release candidate thus created makes it to production, but also create proof that the fixes and improvements actually have the intended effect.
-Thus, you can create proof that your release candidates are fit for production _before_ they get rolled out to production.
+Thus, you can establish proof that your release candidates are fit for production _before_ they actually get rolled out to production.

 (Side note: If you're from the realm of software development, the idea described above -- you know, asserting production fitness for a given release candidate before deploying the thing to production -- probably appears as natural, and as self-evidently reasonable and useful, as the act of breathing!
 And that's because, well, it is.
-But, according to my own experience thus far, the release candidates describing middleware components -- such as databases, message queues, or a certain in-memory data and computing platform -- don't experience nearly the same amount of formalized, standardized testing (which strikes as a surprise given the criticality of the workloads such components often run).
+But, according to my own experience thus far, the release candidates describing middleware components -- such as databases, message queues, or a certain in-memory data and computing platform -- don't experience nearly the same amount of formalized, standardized testing than self-written code artifact release candidates (which strikes as a surprise given the criticality of the workloads such middleware components often run).
 It might be subject to wonderful discussion as to why this is the case, but either way, the absence of such testing is brave at best, and can entail catastrophic consequences at worst, hence Hazeltest is my attempt at solving this problem in the realm of Hazelcast.)

 ### Load Dimensions

 Before we dive into how the application achieves the purpose outlined above, we need a framework within which the meaning of load for both the sender (the load-creating actor; here: the actors within Hazeltest) and the receiver (the Hazelcast cluster under test) can be established and then navigated more clearly and explicitly.
 As a suggestion for such a framework, I'm putting forward "load dimensions".

-Currently, there are six load dimensions (as far as the load Hazeltest can currently create is concerned; there are more dimensions to load a Hazelcast cluster can experience, so as Hazeltest's feature set will be expanded, so will be the following list):
+Currently, there are six load dimensions (as far as the load Hazeltest can currently create is concerned; there are more dimensions to load a Hazelcast cluster can experience, hence as Hazeltest's feature set will be expanded, so will be the following list):

 1. Number of items
 2. Item size